 In Grade 3, students are required to apply mathematical understandings and mathematical practices gained in the classroom in order to answer three types of questions: multiple-choice, short-response, and extended-response.
-Book 1 and Book 2 will consist of multiple-choice questions.
-Book 3 consists of short- and extended-response questions.
+Session 1 and Session 2 consist of multiple-choice questions.
+Session 3 consists of short- and extended-response questions.

-The chart below provides a description of the 2016 Grade 3 Test Design.
-Please note that the number of multiple-choice questions in Book 1 and in Book 2 includes embedded field test questions.
-It will not be apparent to students whether a question is an embedded field test question that does not count towards their score or an operational test question that does count towards their score.
+The chart below provides a description of the 2017 Grade 3 Test Design.
+Please note that the test design is unchanged from 2016.
+Embedded field test questions are included in the number of multiple-choice questions in Session 1 and Session 2 listed below.
+It will not be apparent to students whether a question is an embedded field test question that does not count toward their score or an operational test question that does count toward their score.

-Book Number of Multiple- Choice Questions Number of Short- Response Questions Number of Extended-Response Questions Total Number of Questions
+Session Number of Multiple- Choice Questions Number of Short- Response Questions Number of Extended-Response Questions Total Number of Questions

 1 22 0 0 22

 2 22 0 0 22

 3 0 5 3 8

 Total 44 5 3 52